-Note in equation (8) that Q(S) is a linear function of f(S).
-Since f(S) is relatively unrestricted, depending on the shape of f(S), there can be many intersections of Q(S) with the 45° line, each defining a fulfilled expectations equilibrium.
+Q(S) with the 45° line, each defining a fulfilled expectations equilibrium.
 In the networks externalities literature there has been wide use of concave and linear network externality functions.
 For such functions, the slope of f(S) (and therefore of Q(S)) is a weakly decreasing function of S. Thus, there is no possibility of a second crossing of Q(S) with the 45° line and the fulfilled expectations equilibrium is unique.

-Corollary 1: If the network externality function is weakly concave, $f''(S) \le 0$ , then the fulfilled expectations equilibrium is unique.
+Corollary 1.
+If the network externality function is weakly concave, $f''(S) \le 0$, then the fulfilled expectations equilibrium is unique.

-The equilibrium is locally stable in expectations if and only if in the neighborhood of equilibrium $S^$ the slope of Q(S) is less than 1,
+The equilibrium is locally stable in expectations if and only if in the neighborhood of equilibrium S^ the slope of Q(S) is less than 1,

-(11)

-$$dQ(S^)/dS < 1$$
+$$dQ(S^)/dS < 1, i.e., f'(S^) < 2n/(2n-1).$$ (12)

-, i.e., $f'(S^) < 2n/(2n-1)$ .

-In Figure 1, equilibria A and C fulfill this condition, but equilibrium B does not.
+In Fig. 1, equilibria A and C fulfill this condition, but equilibrium B does not.
 Starting with expectations in the neighborhood of an unstable equilibrium but not exactly at the equilibrium value, there will be a tendency to move away from it.
-Given an unstable equilibrium, such as B, with Q'(S) > 1, there always exists another stable equilibrium, such as C at a higher level of sales, $S_C > S_B$ .
+Given an unstable equilibrium, such as B, with Q'(S) > 1, there always exists another stable equilibrium, such as C at a higher level of sales, $S_C > S_B$.
 This is because, as shown in the proof of Lemma 1, for large S, Q'(S) < 1, and eventually there will be a crossing of Q(S) and the 45° line with Q'(S) < 1.
 Thus, it may not be unreasonable to expect that an unstable equilibrium will be avoided in favor of a stable equilibrium at a higher S.

-Lemma 2: A fulfilled expectations equilibrium is locally stable if and only if the marginal network externality is not too large, $f'(S^) < 2n/(2n - 1)$ .
+Lemma 2.
+A fulfilled expectations equilibrium is locally stable if and only if the marginal network externality is not too large, $f'(S^) < 2n/(2n-1)$.

-Corollary 2: For weakly concave network externality functions, $f''(S) \le 0$ , the unique equilibrium is globally stable.
+Corollary 2.
+For weakly concave network externality functions, $f''(S) \le 0$, the unique equilibrium is globally stable.

 Intuitively, we expect that an increase in market production for any given level of consumers expectations S should support higher fulfilled expectations and therefore higher equilibrium production.
 This intuition is confirmed for stable equilibria.
 An increase in the number of firms n increases the quantity produced for any consumers expectations S. That is, an increase in n shifts up the Q(S) function.
-As a result of the shift, Q(S) intersects the $45^{\circ}$ line at a larger S\ if the slope of Q(S) is less than 1 (as in Figure 2a); conversely, the upward shift of Q(S) results in a smaller S\ if the slope of Q(S) is larger than 1 (as in Figure 2b).
-Thus, increases in n lead to increases in S\ if and only if the fulfilled expectations equilibrium is locally stable.
+As a result of the shift, Q(S) intersects the 45° line at a larger S^ if the slope of Q(S) is less than 1 (as in panel a of Fig. 2); conversely, the upward shift of Q(S) results in a smaller S^ if the slope of Q(S) is larger than 1 (as in panel b of Fig. 2).
+Thus, increases in n lead to increases in S^ if and only if the fulfilled expectations equilibrium is locally stable.